ElishaPhillips/K-Means-DeepTree-Wisconsin-Breast-Cancer-Diagnostics/README.md

 ####  Results

 By reducing the features to 1/3, I managed to improve my classification algorithm to 95% from  the initially dismal 37%.
 K-Clusters were effective too, reaching 91% classification accuracy.
-Further analysis could be pursued with these 10 principal components, attempting different algorithms such as logistic regression to see if we can reach 99+%.